openmpf/openmpf-components/java/TikaTextDetection/README.md

     Set to an empty string if no language is identified.
 - `SECONDARY_TEXT_LANGUAGE_CONFIDENCES` : A confidence list corresponding to the secondary detected languages in order (also separated by commas).

+  For secondary language predictions, ensure that `MIN_LANGUAGES` property is set to 2 or greater.
+Secondary language results are typically ignored by the component as Tika has a high confidence threshold for reasonable predictions.

 # Supported Language Detectors:

 This component supports the following language detectors.
 Users can select their preferred detector using